eldooon/reading-ios-nsnumber-v-nsinteger-ios-0616/README.md

 NSArray *numbers = @[2, 3]; // Semantic Issue: Numeric literal must be prefixed by '@' in a collection NSDictionary *numbers = @{@2: 3}; // Semantic Issue: Numeric literal must be prefixed by '@' in a collection
 ```

+####A Note on NSNumber:
+NSNumber is a wrapper that can encapsulate a variety of data types (NSInteger among them).
+This means we can put float values into an NSNumber, and ints and doubles and any other kind of scalar value.